danielabar/meblog/src/markdown/active_storage_form_errors.md

 <% end %>
 ```

-If you right-click on the download link and select "Copy Link Address", it looks like this - notice the part just before the file name is the same value as what was returned from the `signed_id` method earlier in our debug session:
+If you right-click on the download link and select "Copy Link Address", it looks like this - notice the part just before the file name `eyJFcm...`, is the same value that was returned from the `signed_id` method earlier in our debug session:
 `http://localhost:3000/rails/active_storage/blobs/redirect/eyJfcmFpbHMiOnsiZGF0YSI6MSwicHVyIjoiYmxvYl9pZCJ9fQ==--42eb19d188a21278e0c6add2449a511283e28afe/receipt-1.pdf`

 Now let's start a database session with `bin/rails db` and see what got saved in the active storage database tables: